dehero/mwscr/CONTRIBUTING.md

 the author of the drawing, and the second author is the author of the original post.
 For `shot-set' posts, the authors of all images in the set are listed.

-Each of these authors must be added to the [project contributors list](data/users.yml) beforehand.
+Each of these authors must be added to the [project members list](data/users.yml) beforehand.

 #### Tags